On Courant's nodal domain property for linear combinations of eigenfunctions, Part II

-Table~\ref{T-rhome-n7c10} summarizes what we know about the eigenvalues which appear in \eqref{E-rhome-n7c2}.
 In blue the known values, in red the known inequalities (Propositions~\ref{P-use-2} and \ref{P-use-4}).
 The gray cells contain the eigenvalues, listed with multiplicities, for which we have no a priori information, except the trivial inequalities (black inequality signs).

-\begin{remark} Note that we only display the first four eigenvalues in each line, because this turns out to be sufficient. \end{remark}
+\begin{remark} Note that we only display the first four eigenvalues in each line, because this turns out to be sufficient for our purposes. \end{remark}

 \begin{remark} The reason why there are white empty cells in the 5th row is explained in Remark~\ref{R-use-P2}. \end{remark}